Graham proposes 15-week abortion bill, dividing Republicans ahead of midterm elections – KION546

 The court’s decision in June set off a nationwide scramble to define the legal rights to an abortion, after it found nearly 50 years ago a constitutional right to it.

 In May, the Senate failed to advance a Democratic bill establishing a federal right to terminate a pregnancy until fetal viability, or later if there’s “a risk to the pregnant patient’s life or health.”
 (Fetal viability occurs around 22 to 24 weeks into a pregnancy.)
-Graham’s bill provides exceptions for abortions required to protect the life of the mother, and if the woman becomes pregnant through rape or incest.
+Graham’s bill, which has no chance of passing in a Democratic-controlled Senate, provides exceptions for abortions required to protect the life of the mother, and if the woman becomes pregnant through rape or incest.

 Senate Republicans were slow on Tuesday to embrace Graham’s plan.